Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-LVNC cardiomyopathy is typically a congenital heart condition, meaning you’re born with it.
-Without treatment, LVNC cardiomyopathy can lead to serious heart problems.
+LVNC cardiomyopathy is typically a congenital heart condition.
+This means you’re born with it.
+Without treatment, LVNC can lead to serious heart problems.

 Usually, your left ventricle pumps oxygen-rich blood from your lungs to the rest of your body.
-In LVNC cardiomyopathy, your left ventricle can’t contract and relax as it’s supposed to.
+With LVNC, your left ventricle can’t contract and relax as it should.
 As a result, your heart can’t efficiently pump blood throughout your body.
+This condition may also result in abnormal heart rhythms (arrhythmias) or sudden cardiac death.

-Experts estimate that up to 12 in 1 million people are diagnosed with LVNC cardiomyopathy each year.
-The actual number of people with the condition may be higher because people who don’t have symptoms may not have a diagnosis.
+Left ventricular non-compaction is rare.
+Experts estimate that only up to 12 in 1 million people get an LVNC diagnosis each year.
+The actual number of people with the condition may be higher.
+People who don’t have symptoms may not have a diagnosis.

 Symptoms and Causes

-Usually, you develop LVNC cardiomyopathy because of a gene change (mutation) that develops before you’re born.
-This gene change may occur randomly or you may inherit it from your parents.
+Usually, you develop LVNC cardiomyopathy because of a gene change (variation) you have before you’re born.
+This gene change may occur randomly, or you may inherit it from one or both biological parents.

 Advertisement

-A small percentage of women develop LVNC cardiomyopathy for no known reason during their first pregnancy.
+But LV non-compaction isn’t always genetic.
+Some females develop LVNC cardiomyopathy for no known reason during their first pregnancy.
 Experts think this may occur because pregnancy can put extra stress on your heart muscle.
-In some women, symptoms disappear after pregnancy.
+In some, symptoms go away after pregnancy.
 Others deal with LVNC cardiomyopathy long-term.

 Diagnosis and Tests